Home > Health & Wellness > Health Library > Organ Transplants: Antirejection Medicines

 Here are some of the medicines you may need to take.
 You may have to take other medicines to prevent infection or to control other health problems you have (like high blood pressure).

-inflammation, and prevents rejection.
+inflammation and prevents rejection.
 A high dose is usually continued for a few days after your surgery.
 Then the dosage is slowly reduced to the lowest dose that helps prevent rejection.

 Taking high doses

-high blood pressure, high cholesterol, weight gain, sleep problems, and
+of steroid medicine for just a few days may cause short-term side effects.
+These include high blood pressure, high cholesterol, weight gain, sleep problems, and

 anxiety.
 High doses can sometimes cause more severe side effects, such as